aeturrell/coding-for-economists/intro.md

 }
 ```

-Please note that this book does not represent the views of any employer of its author(s).
+Please note that this book does not represent the views of any employer of its contributors.